antoninl94/holbertonschool-printf/README.md

 ### Return Value :

-The _printf function return ne bytes number printed.
+The _printf function return ne bytes number printed, -1 if format is NULL.

 ## Example of using _printf